hongliliu/pwkit/docs/source/foundations/math-libraries.rst

    Return a *read-write view* of *x* having new shape *shape*.
 The total number of elements in the array must be the same, but the shape changes.
-   Zero-dimensional arrays may be interconverted with other array shapes, so long as they have just one element.
+   Zero-dimensional arrays and scalars may be interconverted with other array shapes, so long as they have just one element.

 .. function:: right_shift(x, y, out=None)